Essential Linux Commands Every DEVOPS Engineer Should Know Part2

 ss -atnepo # Show all connections with extended info

-The ss command is built directly into the kernel's netlink interface, making it far faster than netstat — crucial when debugging connection issues on systems with thousands of open sockets.
+The ss command talks directly to the kernel via the netlink/sock_diag interface, which makes it far faster than netstat — crucial when debugging connection issues on systems with thousands of open sockets.

 Understanding ss flags: